ncaptier/stabilized-ica/docs/source/ICA.rst

     * `fun = 'exp'` is associated with a differentiable version of :math:`G(u) = |u|^{\alpha}` (with :math:`\alpha << 1`).
 It is recommended when independent sources are assumed to be **highly super-Gaussian** or when robustness to outliers is very important.
     * `fun = 'cube'` is associated with :math:`G(u) = \frac{1}{4} u^4` (this is a bit misleading).
 This choice does not satisfy all the optimal criteria for the choice of :math:`G` (in particular it grows too fast when :math:`|y|` grows).
 It can still be used for estimating **sub-Gaussian** sources and when there is no outliers.

-**Note** : The user can also provides its own measuring function :math:`G` if he has any prior knowledge or intiution about the shape of the distribution of the sources.
+**Note** : The user can also provides its own measuring function :math:`G` if he has any prior knowledge or intuition about the shape of the distribution of the sources.
 In that case, he could use :math:`G(u) = - \log f_{prior}(u)`.
 He would still have to pay attention to the criteria that Hyvärinen defined for the choice of :math:`G`.
 Please refer to the documentation of `sklearn.decomposition.FastICA <https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.FastICA.html>`_ for more details.

 A fixed-point algorithm
 _______________________